TimLakemann/timlakemann.github.io/_pages/about.md

 ---
 Hi!
 I'm Tim, I'm currently doing my PhD in Robotics at the [Multi-robot-systems Group](https://mrs.fel.cvut.cz/) at the Czech Technical University in Prague supervised by [Martin Saska](https://mrs.fel.cvut.cz/members/martin-saska).
 My research focuses on mutual relative localization for agile UAV teams, enabling autonomous cooperation in challenging real-world environments.

-In the next stage of my research, I am working on intention-based swarming using implicit optical camera communication, aiming to make decentralized UAV teams more resilient and agile.
+In the next stage of my PhD, I am working on intention-based swarming using implicit optical camera communication.
 I am currently interested in a research stay of about 4 to 6 months and would be happy to explore collaborations on decentralized UAV swarms, particularly in the areas of mutual relative localization, intention-based swarming, and resilient multi-agent coordination.

 Outside of research, I enjoy road cycling, running, and bouldering.
 I started climbing during my studies in Würzburg and have recently begun exploring rope climbing as well.